soedinglab/metaeuk/README.md

 ### Collecting optimal exons sets:

-This module will extract all putative protein fragments from each contig (**C**) and strand (**S**), query them against the reference targets (**T**) and use dynamic programming to retain for each **T** the optimal compatible exon set from each **C** & **S** (thus creating **TCS** predictions).
+This module will extract all putative protein fragments from each contig and strand, query them against the reference targets and use dynamic programming to retain for each **T** the optimal compatible exon set from each **C** & **S** (thus creating **TCS** calls).

-    metaeuk predictexons contigsDB referenceDB predExResultDB tempFolder --metaeuk-eval 0.0001 -e 100 --min-length 40
+    metaeuk predictexons contigsDB referenceDB callsResultDB tempFolder --metaeuk-eval 0.0001 -e 100 --min-length 40

 Since this step involves a search, it is the most time-demanding of all analyses steps.
-Upon completion, it will output a database (contigs are keys), where each line contains information about a **TCS** prediction and its exon (multi-exon predictions will span several lines).
+Upon completion, it will output a database (contigs are keys), where each line contains information about a **TCS** and its exon (multi-exon **TCS**s will span several lines).

 ### Reducing redundancy:

-If there are homologies in referenceDB (e.g., T1 is highly similar to T2), the same optimal exons set from a **C** & **S** combination will be predicted more than once.
-This module will group together **TCS** predictions that share and exon and will choose their representative.
-By default, it will greedily obtain a subset of the **TCS** representatives, such that there is no overlap of predictions on the same contig and strand (to allow same-strand overlaps, run with ```--overlap 1```).
+If there are homologies in referenceDB (e.g., T1 is highly similar to T2), the same optimal exons set from a **C** & **S** combination will be called more than once.
+This module will group together **TCS**s that share and exon and will choose their representative **prediction**.
+By default, it will greedily obtain a subset of the **predictions**, such that there is no overlap of **predictions** on the same contig and strand (to allow same-strand overlaps, run with ```--overlap 1```).

-    metaeuk reduceredundancy predExResultDB predRedResultDB predGroupsDB
+    metaeuk reduceredundancy callsResultDB predsResultDB predGroupsDB

-Upon completion, it will output: predRedResultDB and predGroupsDB. predRedResultDB contains information about the **TCS** representatives (same format as predExResultDB).
-Each line of predGroupsDB maps from a representative to all **TCS** predictions that share an exon with it.
+Upon completion, it will output: predsResultDB and predGroupsDB. predsResultDB contains information about the **predictions** (same format as callsResultDB).
+Each line of predGroupsDB maps from a **prediction** to all **TCS**s that share an exon with it.

 ### Converting to Fasta:

-The predExResultDB/predRedResultDB produced by the modules above, can be used to extract the sequences of the predicted protein-coding genes.
+The callsResultDB/predsResultDB produced by the modules above, can be used to extract the sequences of the predicted protein-coding genes.
 The parameter ```--protein``` controls whether to transalte the coding genes (1) or report in nucleotides (0, default)

-    metaeuk unitesetstofasta contigsDB referenceDB predRedResultDB predRedResultProteins.fas --protein 1
+    metaeuk unitesetstofasta contigsDB referenceDB predsResultDB predsResultProteins.fas --protein 1